-11. Initial Meeting Arrangements
+3.3 Initial Meeting Arrangements

-For each trainee, or group of trainees, in a TOC, there will be an initial meeting to set up and agree the training arrangements.
+For each trainee, or group of trainees in a TOC, candidates will be invited to participate in a meeting to set up the training arrangements.
 This will take place at the commencement of training and will be used to discuss and agree the arrangements for any placements needed.
-Mentoring and reporting arrangements will be set up and contacts established for ongoing monitoring and advice.
-Attendees required are the ATOC Scheme Advisor, TOC Engineer responsible for the scheme, Mentor(s), Trainee(s) and appropriate Line Managers.
+The arrangements will include the introductions between the candidate and their mentor.
+Reporting arrangements will be set up and contacts established for ongoing monitoring and advice.
+As well as the candidate developing engineer, attendees will include a RDG Scheme Advisor, TOC Engineer responsible for the scheme, Mentor and appropriate Line Managers.

-Mentor allocation for each candidate is a matter for agreement between the TOC and ATOC.
+Mentor allocation for each candidate is a matter for agreement between the TOC and RDG.
 Mentors must be separate from the line management function of the trainee, and will be registered either CEng or IEng.
-It is the target that once allocated a candidate, the mentor will remain linked with the candidate until they themselves become registered as a Professional Engineer.
-New mentors will require appropriate training and from time to time will be in receipt of refresher training, currently required by the engineering institutions 3-yearly.
+It is the target that once allocated a candidate, the Mentor will remain linked with the candidate until they themselves become registered as a Professional Engineer.
+New Mentors will require appropriate training and from time to time will be in receipt of refresher training, currently required by the engineering institutions 3yearly.

 In constructing the training programme, notice must be taken of the minimum requirements of the scheme.
 These are specified in Appendix E1.
 Optional elements are shown in Appendix E2.
 It is likely that some of the training experiences will be gained in companies other than that employing the trainee.
-Advice is available from ATOC on possible sources of experience needed.
-ATOC maintains a list of placements and can also offer advice on this aspect.
-Please contact the ATOC Engineering Support Manager for details.
+Advice is available from RDG on possible sources of experience needed.
+RDG maintains a list of placements and can also offer advice on this aspect.
+Please contact theREGS Manager for details.
 Technical Visits are arranged from time to time.
 These are usually of 1-day duration and there is further information in Appendix E3.